AlexWaygood/typeshed-stats/stats_website/cli.md

   -f WRITEFILE, --to-file WRITEFILE
                         Write output to WRITEFILE instead of printing to the terminal.
 The file format will be inferred by the file extension.
-The file extension must be one of ['.md', '.json', '.txt', '.csv'].
+The file extension must be one of ['.csv', '.json', '.md', '.txt'].
   -o, --overwrite       Overwrite the path passed to `--file` if it already
                         exists (defaults to False)